edcarp/python-novice-esces/_episodes/02-numpy.md

 ## Loading data into Python

-To begin processing the clinical trial inflammation data, we need to load it into Python.
+To begin processing the wavedata, we need to load it into Python.
 We can do that using a library called [NumPy](https://numpy.org/doc/stable "NumPy Documentation"), which stands for Numerical Python.
 In general, you should use this library when you want to do fancy things with lots of numbers,